dustinfast/aeye_typer/README.md

 #### Eye Tracker

-Device installation is handled by the docker build process.
-To verify functionality, connect your eye-tracker via USB and run `./test_eyetracker.py`.
+Device installation is handled by the docker build process, but the eyetracker must first be calibrated.
+To do so, ensure your device is plugged in via USB and run `./aeye_typer --calibrate`.

-The eyetracker must now be calibrated with `./aeye_typer --calibrate`.

-Calibration must now be commited to the docker container with (from outside the container) `docker commit aeye_typer_c aeye_typer:latest`.
-If this step is no t performed, calibration will be lost when the container is closed.
+WARN: If calibration has previously been performed, you will be prompted to overwrite.
+Overwriting is not recommended unless re-training of the application's ML models will also be performed.

 #### BCI / EEG